blackfennec-org/blackfennec/docs/source/software_documentation/domain/extensions/type_extension.rst

 Type Extension
 ==============
 A type extension defines and adds a new `type <definition_type>` to the object model.
 For this new type to be usable it must be accessible to the user.
-Therefore, it is necessary for the extension to also provide three further components, namely a user interface henceforth `Structure View`_ and a factory (`Structure View Factory`_) that can produce them on demand, and a type definition that can participate in the selection process.
+Therefore, it is necessary for the extension to also provide three further components, namely a user interface  `Structure View`_ and a factory (`Structure View Factory`_) that can produce them on demand, and a type definition that can participate in the selection process.

 .. uml:: type_extension_overview.puml